Open-Source-Compliance/Sharing-creates-value/README.md

 * We are making turn-key Open Source tooling for Open Source Compliance
 * We are considering what open data database(s) can support this
-* We plan to work with existing projects to make this happen (FOSSology, ScanCode, Software Heritage, SPDX, sw360, ClearlyDefined)
+* We plan to work with existing projects to make this happen (Bang, FOSSology, ORT, ScanCode, Software Heritage, SPDX, sw360, ClearlyDefined)

 This activity is part of the OpenChain Project.
 Here is a brief description of the hierarchy:
 *  The OpenChain Project (www.openchainproject.org) maintains the standard for open source compliance in the supply chain.
 It also provides reference material and collaborative activities in this field.